louizamek/cloud-netsec-portfolio/docs/resume-bullets.md

-# Resume Bullets
+# Resume Highlights
-- Built on-prem SOC lab (pfSense, Suricata, Zeek, Wazuh).
+- Built an on-prem security lab with pfSense, Suricata, Zeek, and Wazuh.
-- Deployed Azure hub-spoke via Terraform with policy + KQL.
+- Created Azure Zero Trust network via Terraform with policy and logging.
-- CI/CD with security scans to Kubernetes using GitHub Actions.
+- Deployed a secure app with DevSecOps pipeline and Kubernetes.
-- Azure↔AWS IPsec with routing validation.
+- Configured Azure↔AWS IPsec site-to-site VPN with routing validation.